IslaExecutionSquad/website/docs/install-guide/faq.md

 <!-- If not head on over to [Project Resources](/resources.md) to start your several month to multi-year journey to translate the visual novel of all time. -->

 !!! tip "Spanish"
     Stop by the #spanish-general in the IES Discord if you're intested in a Spanish trasnlation.
-Por que!
+Por qué!

 ## Known Issues